seqcode/Bichrom/README.md

 **blacklist** (optional):
 A blacklist BED file, with artifactual regions to be excluded from the training.
 For an example file, please see: `sample_data/mm10_blacklist.bed`.

+**p** (optional):
+Number of processors, default is 1.
+It is suggested to provide more cores to speed up training sample preparation

 ### Step 1 - Output
 construct_data.py will produce train, test and validation datasets in the specified output directory.